vanyacry/hello-world/README.md

 # hello-world
-My Teacher Say to me do it
+My Teacher Told me to do it